tapans/DIY-Surveillance-with-Smartphones/README.md

 		FROM_EMAIL: your email
 Restart Zoneminder
 </pre>
-6. Setup all smartphones running Ip Webcam as monitors.
+7. Setup all smartphones running Ip Webcam as monitors.
 See setup guide [here](https://bkjaya.wordpress.com/2015/11/28/how-to-use-an-old-android-phone-as-an-ip-camera-on-zoneminder/) and general guide on zoneminder monitors [here](http://zoneminder.readthedocs.org/en/stable/userguide/definemonitor.html)

 ## Other Notes
 - Setup port forwarding to access web console remotely, Install client [Android app](http://pliablepixels.github.io/) to view the feeds
 - To resize */dev/loop0* and increase space for the server container on the phone: Use *losetup /dev/loop0* to see what file the loopback device is attached to, then you can increase its size with, for example, *dd if=/dev/loop0 bs=1MiB of=/path/to/file conv=notrunc oflag=append count=xxx* where xxx is the number of MiB you want to add.
 After that, *losetup -c /dev/loop0* and *resize2fs /dev/loop0* should make the new space available for use.
 - Security: Change default "changeme" password of the server!
 Create a password for the Zoneminder admin user on the web interface.
 Possible create other users on the system as well as for the zoneminder web interface with lower privileges, Configure [apache to use https](https://www.digitalocean.com/community/tutorials/how-to-create-a-ssl-certificate-on-apache-for-ubuntu-14-04) to encrypt all communication
+- See commits for minor relevant enhancements to the ZoneMinder web interface: https://github.com/tapans/ZoneMinder

 ## Changelog:
 * 15-Feb-2016 initial commit